-When a formal complaint is made about the actions of an enforcement agent company the Council will instruct the enforcement agent company to suspend the action whilst the complaint is investigated.
+When a formal complaint is made about the actions of an enforcement agent company the Council will instruct the enforcement agent company to suspend the action for an initial period of 21 days.

 The Council will instruct the enforcement agent company to provide a written case report and other relevant information within 5 working days.